 Give students regular opportunities for self-evaluation.
-It can be at the end of the class period or end of the week, but prompt them to reflect on their performance; this gives them responsibility for their own learning and keeps them accountable in how they’re using their time and progressing toward their goals.
+It can be at the end of the class period or the end of the week, but prompt them to reflect on their performance; this gives them responsibility for their own learning and keeps them accountable for how they’re using their time and progressing toward their goals.

 7. Solicit feedback on your course or classroom

 As teachers, we’re constantly evaluating students, but make sure you’re offering them the chance to give you feedback as well.
 Ask them to evaluate you, the course, or a specific assignment.
 This helps students feel heard and that they have a say in their learning.